elibroftw/blog.elijahlopez.ca/content/posts/representative-proportional-voting.md

 |Conservative|119|35.21%|115 **-**|34.02%|33.74%|
 |Liberal|160|47.34%|111 -|32.84%|32.62%|

 I've included this table at the top to highlight how ineffective the current electoral system is at giving voters a voice.
 From a numerical point of view, by analyzing each district, FPTP resulted in **52.15% of all votes (8,883,902), NOT GOING TOWARDS AN ELECTED MP SITTING IN THE HOUSE OF COMMONS!**.
-In contrast, under RPV, 99% of votes went towards an elected candidate.
+In contrast, under FSP, 99% of votes went towards an elected candidate.

 {{< toc >}}